menu

 EnableVirtualization

-Gets or sets a value that indicates whether to enable virtual scrolling in the SfMultiColumnComboBox<TValue, TItem>.
+Gets or sets a value indicating whether virtual scrolling is enabled for improved performance.

 Declaration